Parallel Order-Based Core Maintenance in Dynamic Graphs: Preliminaries

-\paragraph{Core Maintenance.} The core numbers for dynamic graphs $G$ should be maintained when edges are inserted into and removed from $G$ continuously.
+The problem of maintaining the core numbers for dynamic graphs $G$ when edges are inserted into and removed from $G$ continuously is called core maintenance.
 The insertion and removal of vertices can be simulated as a sequence of edge insertions and removals.

-\begin{definition}[Candidate Set $V^*$ and Searching Set $V^+$] Given a graph $G=(V,E)$, when an edge is inserted or removed, a candidate set of vertices, denoted as $V^*$, needs to be identified and the core numbers of vertices in $V^*$ must be updated.
-To identify $V^*$, we have to traverse a possibly larger set of vertices, denoted as $V^+$. \end{definition}
+\begin{definition}[Candidate Set $V^*$ and Searching Set $V^+$] Given a graph $G=(V,E)$, when an edge is inserted or removed, a candidate set of vertices, denoted $V^*$, needs to be identified, and the core numbers of vertices in $V^*$ must be updated.
+To identify $V^*$, a minimal set of vertices, denoted $V^+$, is traversed by accessing their adjacent edges. \end{definition}

-Clearly, we have $V^* \subseteq V^+$ and an efficient core maintenance algorithm should have a small ratio of $|V^+|/|V^*|$.
-The \alg{Order}~\cite{hua2019faster} insertion algorithm has a significantly smaller such ratio compared with the \alg{Traversal}~\cite{sariyuce2013streaming} insertion algorithm.
-The \alg{Order} removal algorithm has $V^+ = V^*$ and has to maintain the $k$-order of vertices $\od$, which is also faster than \alg{Traversal} removal algorithm.
-This is why we try to parallelize the \alg{Order} insertion and removal algorithms in this paper.
+Clearly, we have $V^* \subseteq V^+$.
+An efficient core maintenance algorithm should have a small ratio of $|V^+|/|V^*|$.
+It is shown that the \alg{Order}~\cite{hua2019faster} insertion algorithm has a significantly lower ratio compared to the \alg{Traversal}~\cite{sariyuce2013streaming} insertion algorithm.
+This is why we try to parallelize the \alg{Order} algorithm in this paper.

-In \cite{li2013efficient,sariyuce2013streaming}, it is proved that after inserting or removing one edge, the core number of vertices in $V^*$ increase or decrease at most one, respectively.
-Also, when inserting an edge $(u, v)$, we can search for $V^*$ in the $k$-subcore, where $k$ is the lower core numbers between $u$ and $v$.
+In \cite{li2013efficient,sariyuce2013streaming}, it is proved that after inserting or removing one edge, the core number of vertices in $V^*$ increases or decreases by at most one, respectively; $V^*$ is only located in the $k$-subcore, where $k$ is the lower core number of two vertices that the inserted or removed edge connect.